danilocid/sivig-php/Includes/plugins/bootstrap-4.4.1/site/docs/4.4/getting-started/contents.md

 └── scss/
 {% endhighlight %}

 The `scss/` and `js/` are the source code for our CSS and JavaScript.
-The `dist/` folder includes everything listed in the precompiled download section above.
-The `site/docs/` folder includes the source code for our documentation, and `examples/` of Bootstrap usage.
+The `dist/` folder Includes everything listed in the precompiled download section above.
+The `site/docs/` folder Includes the source code for our documentation, and `examples/` of Bootstrap usage.
 Beyond that, any other included file provides support for packages, license information, and development.